-The Board has established an Internal Audit function, headed by an appointed Head of Internal Audit through an outsourcing arrangement with Deloitte Ireland.
-Internal

-Audit is an independent function reporting to the Board through the Audit Committee.
-Internal Audit acts as the third line of defence within the Company's three lines of defence model (see section B.3).
-The Internal Audit examines and evaluates the functioning of the internal controls and all other elements of the system of governance, as well as the compliance of activities with internal strategies, policies, processes and reporting procedures.
+The Board has established an Internal Audit function, headed by an appointed Head of Internal Audit.
+Internal Audit reports administratively to the Chief Executive Officer and functionally to the Audit Committee of the Board of Directors, with ultimate accountability to the Board of Directors, as well as to the Group Internal Audit function of the Mobiliar Group.
+Internal Audit acts as the third line of defense within the Company's three lines of defense model (see section B.3).
+Internal Audit examines and evaluates the adequacy and effectiveness of the organisation's governance, risk management, and internal controls as well as the quality of performance in carrying out assigned responsibilities to achieve the organisation's stated goals and objectives.
+This includes governance, risk management and oversight of internal controls of service providers under outsource arrangements.
 Further detail in respect of the Internal Audit function is included in section B.5.